-Chapter 4: Israel-WBG integration index
+Chapter 4: Israel-WBG Integration Index

-In this chapter we develop the Israel-WBG integration index (ISR-WBG-II).
-We first present our dataset and proceed to the structure of the ISR-WBG-II developed, focusing on data treatment and the methodology.
-Finally, the results, as well as Sub-indexes of the individual components of the index, are presented.
+In this chapter, I propose what I call the Israel-WBG integration index (ISR-WBG-II).
+I first present the dataset and proceed to the structure of the ISR-WBG-II developed, focusing on data treatment and the methodology.
+Finally, the results, as well as sub-indices of the individual components of the index, are presented.

 Methodology

-Several criteria have been developed to evaluate the degree of economic integration in, and between regions, globally.
-The criteria of integration can be broadly classified into two categories, namely quantity-based and price-based measurements.
-The quantity-based category includes measurements such as openness and restrictiveness in trade and financial transactions, capital flows, output correlation, savings-investment correlation and consumption correlation.
+Several criteria have been developed to evaluate the degree of economic integration in and between regions globally.
+They broadly fall into two categories based on either quantity- or price-based measurements.
+The quantity-based category includes measurements such as openness or restrictiveness in trade and financial transactions, capital flows, output correlations, savings–investment correlations, and consumption correlations.
 The price-based category consists of tests derived from price differentials in goods and financial markets (Cheung, Yiu and Chow 2008).
-Economic Integration indices have already been used for analyzing trade integration, monetary integration, capital market integration, labor market integration and institutional integration, and have been used to examine the degree of integration of different regions, such as the Globalization Index, EU, Africa, Asia-Pacific Region, and more.
-We also used the "Handbook on Constructing Composite Indicators" by the OECD (2005) as a methodological tool and user guide to construct the ISR-WBG-II.
+Integration indices have already been used for analyzing degrees of trade, monetary, capital market, labor market, and institutional integration and have been used to examine degrees of regional integration such as the Globalization Index, the EU, Africa, Asia-Pacific.
+I have also referred to the OECD’s “Handbook on Constructing Composite Indicators” (2005) for guidance and methodologies for constructing the ISR-WBG-II.
+I have constructed the ISR-WBG-II through four staged processes: Data selection; normalization; weighting; and aggregation.

-Below the 4 steps we followed so as to construct the ISR-WBG-II composite index: Data selection

-Normalization

-Weighting

-Aggregation

-Data selection

-The indicators should be selected were based on their analytical soundness, measurability, and relevance to the phenomenon being measured and relationship to each other.
-The Israel-WBG index comprises 5 dimensions of integration:
+Data selection: Indicators were selected based on their analytical soundness, measurability, relevance to the phenomenon being measured, and relationships to each other.
+The Israel-WBG-II index includes five such indicators:

-Trade, employment, and taxes - Real economic activity is the main channel through which the Israeli and Palestinian economies integrate.
-The unified customs envelope encourages trade between the Israeli and the Palestinian economies because it reduces barriers to mutual trade.
-Employment of Palestinians in Israel plays a key factor and is a significant anchor of the Palestinian economy.
+Trade, employment, and taxes: Real economic activity is the main channel through which the Israeli and Palestinian economies have integrated.
+The unified customs envelope fosters trade by reducing barriers between the two economies.
+Employment of Palestinians in Israel plays a key role in this, being a significant foundation for the Palestinian economy.

-Movement of people - Allowing people to move more freely helps build economies of scale, develop effective value chains, and foster social links.
+Movement of people: Freer movement of people helps build economies of scale, develop effective value chains, and foster social ties.
 These aspects are very relevant, including to trade, employment and manufacturing, medicine, and tourism.
-Israel maintains a system of permits for the entry of Palestinians into Israel, mainly for the following needs: health, legal, education, employment, economy, religious worship, family reunification, tourism and more.
+Israel’s entry permit system for Palestinians is principally geared to the provision of health, legal, educational, employment, economic, religious, familial, and tourism needs, among others.

-Resources and infrastructure - The share of resources such as information and communication technology, water and cross-border electrical infrastructure directly affect transaction costs, prosperity, stability and encourages economic growth.
-With the rapid development of mobile telephony and the global expansion of the Internet, information and communication technologies are increasingly recognized as essential tools of development, contributing to integration.
+Resources and infrastructure: Greater sharing of resources such as information and communication technology (ICT), water, and cross-border electrical infrastructure directly reduces transaction costs and, therefore, encourages prosperity, stability, and economic growth.
+With the rapid development of mobile telephony and the global expansion of the Internet, ICT tools are increasingly essential to development, contributing significantly to integration.

-Banking and money - A high rate of usage of the Israeli shekel in the Palestinian Authority will indicate high monetary integration between the regions in a way that helps reduce transaction costs and promotes monetary stability.
+Banking and money: A high rate of NIS usage in the PA indicates a high degree of monetary integration between the regions in a way that helps reduce transaction costs and promote monetary stability.

-Wealth and Standard of living – A positive process of integration will enable economic convergence and closing the gaps in the standard of living between the regions.
+Wealth and standard of living: A positive process of integration enables economic convergence and reduces regional disparities in living standards.